Aramideh/SW_Magik_Html5_Component/README.md

 ```
-	For debuggin the application please add the below line to environment:
+	For debugging the application please add the below line to the environment.bat:

 	set _JAVA_OPTIONS=-Dmagik.html5.debug=3050

-	after loading the application you can debug with chrome, go to address localhost:3050
+	after loading the application you can start debugging with chrome ( ONLY CHROME! ), go to address localhost:3050
 ```